katewhee/networking-course/_labs/mqtt-client.md

 ## Requirements

-- If you use Python, you must name your program `mqtt_client.py` and you must provide a [`requirements.txt` file](https://www.idkrtm.com/what-is-the-python-requirements-txt/){:target="_blank"} with all of the dependencies for the lab.
-If you are using another language, you must provide me with an executable that can run on the Embedded Lab computers named `mqtt_client`.
+- You must name your program `mqtt_client.py` and you must provide a [`requirements.txt` file](https://www.idkrtm.com/what-is-the-python-requirements-txt/){:target="_blank"} with all of the dependencies for the lab.
+In this lab, you are welcome to use any third party library you would like.

 - Your program must have the usage pattern provided above and parse all of the options and arguments correctly.